 Online Continuing Education Course

-Obstetric nursing CEU course covering normal physiologic and psychological adaptations to the postpartum period; performing a postpartum nursing assessment; patient teaching; complications and treatment; discharge instructions.
+Obstetric nursing CEU course summarizing the treatment of maternal complications seen during the postpartum period.
+Covers normal physiologic and psychological adaptations to the postpartum period; performing a postpartum nursing assessment; patient teaching; complications and treatment; discharge instructions.
 Includes information regarding postpartum depression.

 Course Price: $22.00